 VISION

-Our vision is to improve the social and emotional well-being of learners and promote
+Our vision is to improve the social and emotional wellbeing of learners and promote

 supportive school communities where learning and development can prosper.